A study guide to help make sure you don't miss any important concepts when you start your review of microeconomics.

 Sometimes the government will set prices in a market to solve a social problem; like help the poor, unskilled workers, etc. Those government interventions have a cost that must be considered.
 This page teaches you what you need to know about those costs.

 There is a myth out there that excise taxes are passed entirely to consumers.
 That isn't always true.
 Here you will find out how to determine who actually pays the bulk of the tax.
-A;so, when there are no externalities, excise taxes create an efficiency lost.
+Also, when there are no externalities, excise taxes create an efficiency lost.
 To see what happens when there are externalities, head to the link below.

 Short review of everything you need to know about utility maximizing consumer behavior with 5 questions on this topic in the best combinations review game.

 Breakdown of the four product market structures along with a 22 question review game to make sure you are ready for exam day!
+There is also a oligopoly game to practice solving payoff matrices.

 Overview of areas on a micro graphs and an activity that covers all of the shading for microeconomics graphs including supply and demand, market structures, externalities, and tariffs.